 Deut 18:3 And this shall be the priest's due from the people,

-from them that offer a sacrifice, whether it be ox or sheep; and they shall give unto the priest the shoulder, and the two cheeks, and the maw.
+from them that offer a sacrifice, whether it be ox or sheep; and they shall give unto the priest the shoulder, and the two

-grain, of thy wine, and of thine oil, and the first of the fleece
+18:4 The firstfruits also of thy grain, of thy wine, and of thine oil, and the first of the fleece

 IS A VERY SMALL AMOUNT: FITS IN A HAND-BASKET

 Deut 26:1-4, 10 [third year first-fruit] And it shall be, when thou art come in unto the land which the LORD

 thy God gives thee for an inheritance, and possesses it, and dwells therein;

 Deut 26:2 That thou shall take of the first of all the fruit

 of the earth, which thou shall bring of thy land that the LORD thy God gives thee, and shall put it in a basket, and

 shall go unto the place which the LORD thy God shall choose to place his name there.